lhsradek/platypus-platel/readme.md

 with Elasticsearch, Logstash and Kibana ([ELK](https://www.elastic.co/))

-This is a lightweight version without wiki, no php, no enterprise search and single-node elastic.
+This is a lightweight version without wiki, no php, no cerebro, no enterprise search and single-node elastic.

 See:
 * https://github.com/lhsradek/platypus-lhsdock